syfaarizal/js-practice-daily/README.md

 # 📚 JavaScript Basic Exercises

-Halo! 👋 Aku Syifa, mahasiswa Teknik Informatika yang lagi eksplor dunia JavaScript dari dasar.
-Ini adalah kumpulan latihan dan eksperimen sederhana yang aku kerjakan untuk memahami konsep fundamental JavaScript—terutama **function** dan **DOM manipulation**.
+Hello! 👋 I'm Syifa, an Informatics Engineering student exploring the world of JavaScript from the basics.
+This is a collection of simple exercises and experiments I worked on to understand the fundamental concepts of JavaScript—especially **functions** and **DOM manipulation**.

 ---

-## 🔧 Apa yang Dipelajari?
+## 🔧 What I Learned

 - Function Declaration & Expression
 - Arrow Function ✨
-- Parameter vs Argument
+- Parameters vs Arguments
 - Return Statement
 - Default Parameters
 - Basic DOM Manipulation
-  (event `onclick`, `onmouseenter`, `style`, `getElementById`, dll)
+  (event `onclick`, `onmouseenter`, `style`, `getElementById`, etc)

 ---

-## 📁 Struktur Proyek
+## 📁 Project Structure

 <pre><code>
-├── index.html ← UI utama + link ke semua JS file
+├── index.html ← Main UI + links to all JS files
-├── function.js ← Latihan khusus function
+├── function.js ← Exercises focused on functions
-├── dom.js ← Eksperimen manipulasi DOM
+├── dom.js ← DOM manipulation experiments
-├── main.js ← Latihan bebas/umum JavaScript (boleh campur konsep)
+├── main.js ← General/free JavaScript practice (mix of concepts)
-├── README.md ← Dokumentasi proyek
+├── README.md ← Project documentation
 </code></pre>

-> 💬 *Catatan: Ini adalah proyek latihan pribadi.
-Kode masih simpel dan banyak komentar supaya mudah dipahami.*
+> 💬 *Note: This is a personal practice project.
+The code is still simple and includes a lot of comments for better understanding.*

 ---

-## 🎯 Tujuan
+## 🎯 Goals

-- Mendokumentasikan proses belajar secara publik
+- Document the learning process publicly
-- Melatih penggunaan Git & GitHub
+- Practice using Git & GitHub
-- Membangun portofolio dari langkah pertama ✨
+- Build a portfolio starting from the basics ✨

 ---

 ## 🚀 Next Goals

-- Belajar manipulasi Array & Object
+- Learn Array & Object manipulation
-- Mengerjakan mini project interaktif
+- Work on small interactive mini projects
-- Masuk ke JavaScript Intermediate
+- Move to Intermediate JavaScript
-  (Event Listener, Fetch API, dsb)
+  (Event Listener, Fetch API, etc)
-- Mulai struktur folder modular (ES6 Module)
+- Start structuring folders with ES6 Modules

 ---

-> Terima kasih sudah mampir! 🙌
+> Thanks for stopping by! 🙌
-> Kalau kamu juga lagi belajar, feel free buat **fork**, **kasih saran**, atau **collab**.
+> If you’re also learning, feel free to **fork**, **give suggestions**, or **collaborate**.
 > Let’s grow and build together 🌱✨